Post a Comment

 Every year I look forward to some lessons more than the others that I teach.
 But there's one in particular that I looooooove teaching.
 It's my FAVORITE day of the school year because I love teaching this lesson so much....

 This is Part 2 of my 4-part series on traveling abroad with students.
-Part 1 focuses on why you should take a trip abroad with students, and if you are reading this hopefully you are already sold on the idea. ...
+Part 1 focuses on why you should travel with students abroad, and if you are reading this hopefully you are already sold on the idea. ...

-This is Part 1 of my 4-part series on traveling abroad with students.
-I went to Italy with 5 students in 2014 and to Spain with 11 students, 2 parents, and a teacher-friend in 2015.
-Both experiences were absolutely amazing and I want to encourage many more teachers to go abroad with students!
+This is Part 1 of my 4-part series on traveling with students.
+I took a tour with students to Italy (with 5 students) and to Spain with 11 students, 2 parents, and a teacher-friend.
+Both experiences were absolutely amazing and I want to encourage many more teachers to travel with students!
 You don't have to be a foreign language teacher - one of the other teachers I traveled with in Italy was an art teacher.
 Also, I don't even speak Italian, so you don't have to go to a country whose language you already speak....